Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Commercial cat food provides whole and balanced nutrition in dry, semi-moist, or canned foods.
 Each food has its pros and cons, however.

 Keep in mind that cats need different nutrition throughout their life stages.
 Kittens need appropriate kitten food, adults need adult food, and senior cats should have senior-specific food.
 Pregnant and nursing cats may need additional nutrition.
-Some cat food formulas are specific to life stages, while others are appropriate for all life stages and good for multi-cat households.
+Some cat food formulas are specific to life stages, while others are appropriate for all life stages and suitable for multi-cat households.

 Key Takeaways